flavin/rebelmouse-widget/readme.txt

 == Description ==

-Add your [Rebelmouse](http://www.rebelmouse.com/) stream to your site.
+Add your [RebelMouse](http://www.rebelmouse.com/) front page to your site.

-You can add this as Widget, or insert code wherever you want follow steps in FAQ section.
+You can add your stream as a widget or insert the code wherever you want by following the steps in FAQ section.

 == Installation ==

-As this is a Wordpress Widget it's very easy to install.
+This Wordpress widget is easy to install:

-1. Extract the contents of the zip file into your wp-content/plugins directory
+1. Extract the contents of the zip file into your wp-content/plugins directory.
-2. Activate the plugin through the 'Plugins' menu in WordPress
+2. Activate the plugin through the 'Plugins' menu in WordPress.
-3. Go to the Appearance -> widget screen drag the widget to a sidebar and fill out the options.
+3. Go to the Appearance -> widget screen, drag the widget to a sidebar, and fill out the necessary fields and options.

-or you can insert without widget version like this:
+Alternatively, you can insert a version without a widget (see below):

 Usage:
 `<?php rebelmouse_embed( $args ); ?>`